How to Build a Pergola Step by Step

 - Install the rafters over the beam, secure using 3” screws provided with the kit into the predrilled holes in the beam.

 If you’re interested in a building a larger full size pergola, there will be other considerations including space requirements, materials, and steps.
+Our assembling pergola plans include lots of helpful information to guide you through the process of assembling our pergola kits.

 Building a Full Size Pergola

 When you build a larger size pergola, you’ll also add a few more pieces and steps.
 These images show the progression of a full size pergola build.
 For large pergolas, plan on having about 6 or 7 more steps in your process, including layout of beams, placement of rafters, and proper measurement of post depth and locations.
-Then piecing it all together and finishing it off with your top slats.